The Eastern Seaboard Climate Change Initiative (ESCCI) is a major research collaboration led by us with partner organisations:

 - Project 2 - Projections of future ECL frequency and intensity along the NSW coast: A/Prof. Jason Evans, Climate Change Research Centre, University of NSW

-- Project 3 - Understanding long term natural variability of ECLs: A/Prof. Ian Goodwin, Climate Futures, Macquarie University
+- Project 3 - Understanding long term natural variability of ECLs: A/Prof. Ian Goodwin, Macquarie University

-- Project 4 - Assessing regional coastal and estuarine impacts of extreme ECLs: A/Prof. Ian Goodwin, Climate Futures, Macquarie University
+- Project 4 - Assessing regional coastal and estuarine impacts of extreme ECLs: A/Prof. Ian Goodwin, Macquarie University

 - Project 5 - Regional water security impacts of extreme ECLs on South-Eastern Seaboard reservoirs: Prof. Garry Willgoose, University of Newcastle